moleculerjs/site/source/docs/moleculer-repl.md

     call <actionName>                      Call an action
     dcall <nodeID> <actionName>            Direct call an action emit <eventName>                       Emit an event
+    broadcast <eventName>                  Broadcast an event
+    broadcastLocal <eventName>             Broadcast an event to local services
     load <servicePath>                     Load a service from file loadFolder <serviceFolder> [fileMask]  Load all service from folder actions [options]                      List of actions